tsdataclinic/scout/.github/pull_request_template.md

 ## Screenshots or Videos (if applicable)

-Include screenshots or video recordings of your change (if applicable).
+Include screenshots or video recordings to show off your change (if applicable).

 ## Related Issues